raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 In regexen, instead of associating shorthand character classes with their own symbols, the regexen syntax overloads the escape character `\` so that it usually means "Match this character as a character, ignoring any special meaning," but sometimes--as with `\d`, `\w`, and with `\s`--it means "match this shorthand character class."

 Fortunately, we left a back-door in our shunting yard function just for the purpose of overloading the escape character's behaviour.
-Here's the full configuration:
+Here's the full definition:

 ```javascript
 const UNDERSCORE ='_';